SwiftERM Hyper-personalisation for ecommerce email marketing

 There are many industries where dynamic pricing is typical, including the airline, eCommerce, hospitality, utility, and retail industries.

 One familiar brand that uses dynamic pricing is Uber, a tech company offering mobility services.
 Using the Uber app, passengers can hail a ride and pay a fee to the drivers to get to where they want.
-When you request an Uber ride on a Friday evening, you’d realize that the prices aren’t the same as on an ordinary Tuesday.
+When you request an Uber ride on a Friday evening, you’ll realize that the prices aren’t the same as on an ordinary Tuesday.

 Uber uses a machine learning-powered surge pricing algorithm to determine pricing during peak hours.
 The algorithm recommends reasonable prices based on geolocation data, and demand forecasting to position drivers more appropriately, increasing customer satisfaction and profits.

 Another example of dynamic pricing is in the airline industry, where the price of tickets changes depending on the time of the year, the popularity of the route, the number of seats left, and competition.
-For instance, on the flights below at Delta Airlines from JFK in Newyork to London Heathrow, the prices are slightly higher for flights leaving JFK at 9:30 pm compared to those leaving at 8:30 pm on a certain Friday.
+For instance, on the flights below at Delta Airlines from JFK in New York to London Heathrow, the prices are slightly higher for flights leaving JFK at 9:30 pm compared to those leaving at 8:30 pm on a certain Friday.

 Through AI-powered personalisation in dynamic pricing, airlines can maximize profit, reduce churn rate, improve customer experience, and remain competitive.